 Espresso : Mindo Chocolate Makers -- Dexter, Michigan.
 We roast and grind all of the coffee that we use on our coffee toffee bars.
 Our operation in Ecuador (El Quetzal de Mindo) originally began as a coffee shop; over the years, we've forged a relationship with Olger, an Ecuadorian farmer who supplies us the high-quality Tipica coffee that we roast in Dexter.

 Ginger : Visit our restaurant in Ecuador and you’ll understand how much we love ginger.
 It grows abundantly on our organic farm and we use it in everything from ginger beer, ginger ale, crystallized ginger, ginger tea, to ginger syrup.
 Intense flavor and a nice kick of heat.

 Hot Pepper : Grown on our organic farm in Ecuador, the hot peppers that we use in our Macho Rustic bar are a small red pepper that packs quite a punch.
 After drying it, we chop it up, grind it down and garnish the back of our bars.

-Milk Powder : We use Humboldt’s organic milk powder in our white chocolate.
+Milk Powder : We use Humboldt’s organic milk powder in our white and milk chocolate.
 Great quality - yields a very pure and smooth white chocolate.

 Butter : We use local butter from Calder Dairy in our brownies.
-It makes all the difference in the world.
+It makes all the difference in the world in flavor.